rkuoyemnbeek/rkuoyemnbeek.github.io/index.md

 ## Biography

-I am a Phd candidate at the NUMA research unit at KU Leuven working at various kinds of eigenvalue problems.
+I am a Phd candidate at the NUMA research unit at KU Leuven working on subspace methods for eigenvalue problems.
 For my masters thesis, I worked on algorithms for CT-scanning (something completely different).

+## Interests:
+1. Numerical Linear Algebra
+2. Eigenvalue problems
+3. Tensor decompositions
+4. Algorithms for CT-scanning

 ## Welcome to GitHub Pages